decaf-dev/obsidian-view-count/README.md

 ## Settings

-### View count type
+### Count method

-View count can defined 2 ways: the number of times a file has been opened or the number of unique days a file has been opened.
+The method used to calculate view counts.
+This can be the total number of times a file has been opened or the unique days a file has been opened.

-This option can be toggled whenever without affecting the functionality of the plugin.
-Both the values will be stored in the `.obsidian/view-count.json` file.
+For example, consider a user that opened a file 3 times in 1 day.
+Using `Total times opened` the view count would be 3.
+However, using `Unique days opened` the view count would be 1.

-A unique day is considered an opening of a file after 12 am your local time.
+A unique day is considered an opening of a file after 12 am local time.

 ### Excluded paths

 The folder paths that should be excluded from view count tracking.
-Please separate individual paths by commas. e.g. `folder1,folder2/inner`
+Please separate individual paths by commas e.g. `folder1,folder2`

-### Sync view count to frontmatter
+### Sync view count

-For each markdown note, save the current view count to a property in its frontmatter.

-This setting makes view count available on mobile.
-In the future, this toggling this setting will not be needed for mobile.

-The view count information for all files is stored in `.obsidian/view-count.json`.
-This setting is optional, as it duplicates data that already exists into the frontmatter of your markdown notes.
+The view count for all files is stored in a JSON file located in the Obsidian configuration folder e.g. `.obsidian/view-count.json`.
+When `Sync view count` is enabled, the plugin will add a view count property to all markdown notes and continuously update them to match the values stored in the JSON file.

+Enabling this setting makes view count visible on mobile devices.

-### View count property name
+### Property name

-The name of the property that the view will be stored in.
+The name of the property that the view count will be stored in.

 > [!WARNING]
 > Please rename the existing view count property before updating this value.
-This will prevent the creation of a duplicate property.
 You can rename the existing property using the **rename** option in the **All Properties** view in the right sidebar.

 ### Templater delay

-The delay in milliseconds before inserting view count frontmatter.
-Increase this value if you're using the Templater plugin and your template is being overwritten.
+The time to wait in milliseconds before adding a view count property to a new markdown note.
+You should increase this value if you're using the [Templater plugin](https://github.com/SilentVoid13/Templater) and the template applied during new note creation is being overwritten.

 ## License